K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

+## 4/5/2021

+    1. Can now running 2 instances of the spectrum window.
+On the RA8875 I get loop time of about 110ms for 1 larger and 1 smaller window and 90ms on the RA8876 with 2 510px wide windows.
+That is faster than the single full size window in prior builds for 2 reasons listed below.
+It is now essentially video quality since there is no flicker and I can increase the refresh rate to aboput 60-70ms.
+        1. Less total pixels drawn
+            a.
+Erasing old lines doubles our time
+            b.
+2 smaller windows have fewer total lines to draw.
+        2. I changed the method to plot the spectrum areas to be similar to the waterfall.
+            a.
+For each update I fill a black rectangle on a hidden 2nd page or layer.
+            b.
+I then write the spectrum plot lines or bars on the 2nd page
+            c.
+I write the onscreen information (Peak frequency, scales, etc) to Page 2
+            d.
+Use BTE mem copy to move the block to Page 1 in the spectrum window These changes cut the total lines/bars drawn by half and we get instant refresh so no flicker.
+Since the info text inside the window is written after the line draws, they are never overwritten and remain clear and flicker free also.
+    2. The RA8876 has issues with smaller size windows breaking the waterfall memory copy and writing outside the window boundaries.
+Also one side waterfall will not update.
+So plenty of work to do on the RA8876.
+The RA8875 works fine.
+    3. Todays version of Spectrum_RA8875.ino has 2 lines added to draw the 2nd window frame then update it at the same time as the main window.
+I will restore that to single window in the next build update but is now in the version history and you can look at past versions to see what was done.

 ## 4/3/2021

     1. Fixed Swipes when in RA8876 Configuration.
 Oddity in the FT5206 library which is used with the RA8876.